 Clark, A.H., Ashton, P. & Crawford, R. 2016, 'Out of the Past: Making Histories' in Ashton, P., Clark, A. & CRawford, R. (eds), Once Upon a Time: Australian Writers on Using the Past, Australian Scholarly Publishing, Melbourne, pp. 1-15.View/Download from: UTS OPUS

-Ashton, P. & Boaden, S. 2015, 'Mainstreaming Culture: Integrating the Cultural Dimension into Local Government' in Ashton, P., Gibson, C. & Gibson, R. (eds), By-Roads and Hidden Treasures Mapping Cultural Assets in Regional Australia, Apollo Books, pp. 19-36.View/Download from: UTS OPUS
+Ashton, P. & Boaden, S. 2015, 'Mainstreaming Culture: Integrating the Cultural Dimension into Local Government' in Ashton, P., Gibson, C. & Gibson, R. (eds), By-Roads and Hidden Treasures Mapping Cultural Assets in Regional Australia, UWA Publishing, Australia, pp. 19-36.View/Download from: UTS OPUS

 The book contains thought-provoking discussions on regional Australia's colonial and cultural heritage, and details innovative new methods for measuring cultural assets, as well as reflecting on fostering collaborations with peak cultural ...